bvda/swabe-01/exercises/lesson-02.md

 We want to be able to add filters based on query parameters to the `GET /orders` endpoint.

+The query parameters:
+- `t`—defines the end date
+- `f`—defines the start date
+- `m`–defines material

+Can you come up with more possible query parameters?
+Implement them!

 _Hint: Check out `examples/lesson-02/hello-mongoose/src/transaction-controller.ts` for inspiration_